wnfaulkner/2023-11-15-p3-fitforecast/p3-group-project/README.md

 ###### Style
 - [ ] Include basic CSS to successfully utilize the application
 - [ ] Include bottom navigation including 'Home' page link, 'FITforecast' page link, 'Add Activity' page link, and 'My Activity' page link

-...
-Need to add MVP Style Goals here...
+- [ ] Include top header including the FITforecast logo and a profile icon that links to a profile page
+- [ ] Include 7 individual page views, including:  'Home' screen, 'FITforecast' screen, 'Add Activity' screen, 'My Activity' screen, 'Edit Activity' screen, 'Profile' screen, and 'Edit Profile' screen
+- [ ] Include visual optimization for mobile view

 ###### Functionality
+- [ ] Include ability to create a new user profile including: username, email, password, & location
-- [ ] Include a landing page with ability to log-in via email and password.
+- [ ] Include a landing page with ability to log-in via email and password
+- [ ] Include ability for user to log-out
+- [ ] Include ability for user to delete their profile
+- [ ] Include functionality that allows each user to only see their own activity
+- [ ] Include functionality that allows all users to see the same dashboard to encourage "friendly competition"
+- [ ] Include functionality that allows all users to see the same dashboard to encourage "friendly competition"

 ...
 Need to add MVP Functionality Goals here...